 Susan Heeger is a California native, graduate of Harvard University, and long-time magazine and newspaper feature writer with a specialty in garden, design, home, lifestyle, and food stories.
 A contributing editor for Garden Design and former staff writer for Martha Stewart Living, she also co-wrote (with Jimmy Williams) From Seed to Skillet, a guide to edible gardening and cooking from the garden, published by Chronicle Books.
 She has written extensively on vegetable gardening for publications ranging from The Los AngelesTimes Magazineto This Old House, and covered entertaining, food, landscape, and interior design for otherssuch as Martha Stewart Living, Coastal Living, Country Living, and Cooking Light.Her new design book, Landprints: The Landscape Designs of Bernard Trainor, will appear in April, 2013, from Princeton Architectural Press.

 Susie Norris writes about food and culture.
 She taught baking at Le Cordon Bleu College of Culinary Arts and ran an award-winning artisan chocolate business in Los Angeles for 10 years.
 Her two books are CHOCOLATE BLISS (Random House/Celestial Arts, 2009) and HAND-CRAFTED CANDY BARS (Chronicle Books, 2013.)
 Prior to her work in the food business, Susie was an executive at NBC, CBS and Disney/ABC and other networks where she supervised television writing and production.
 She has a B.A. degree in English Literature from Boston College and certificates in professional baking and chocolate work.
-She currently works in advancement for Berkshire School and is at work on her next cookbook.
+She is affiliated with the University of Southern California and is currently at work on third cookbook, a dessert tour of Europe.

 "What's great about this book is its approachability.
 Hand-Crafted Candy Bars is not another tome on the Art of the Chocolatier or the Art of the Confectioner.
 Because much as we love Ewald Notter's pastillage technique, most weekends, we'd rather just make chocolate taffy (p.
 61), peanut butter-chocolate cups (p.
 46) or dark-chocolate dipped almond coconut bars (p.
 37), which sound infinitely better than a certain commercial candy with the same ingredients.
 Another bonus: here, the number of recipes is hardly overwhelming, so making "nut n' nougat" bars on a Saturday afternoon (better yet, on a "sick day") seems completely doable.